-That is why the Children’s Home Society of Virginia partnered with the Better Housing Coalition to create The Possibilities Project, a privately funded program for youth ages 18 to 25 who have aged out of the traditional foster care system in Virginia.
+That is why the Children’s Home Society of Virginia partnered with the Better Housing Coalition to create My Path Forward ( formerly The Possibilities Project), a privately funded program for youth ages 18 to 25 who have aged out of the traditional foster care system in Virginia.

 This program aims to support youth with a stable housing environment, work prospects, as well as social and emotional therapy so that they continue to thrive and learn how to be self-sustaining and independent.

-“Aged Out: Finding Home” is a new documentary that peeks into the lives of youth who were in The Possibilities Project from September of 2018 to December of 2019.
+“Aged Out: Finding Home” is a new documentary that peeks into the lives of youth who were in My Path Forward from September of 2018 to December of 2019.